anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter03.rst

    used.
 -  Controller nodes should be setup for high availability based on quorum (aligned with vendor implementation).
--  Shared storage is optional but it is important to ensure shared assets are distributed across serving clouds such as boot images.
+-  Shared storage is optional, but it is important to ensure shared assets are distributed across serving clouds such as boot images.
+   Storage needs, per deployment and use cases, can be found in :ref:`ref_model/chapters/chapter03: storage scenarios and architecture fit`.

 +-----+----+------------+----------+-------+-----+---------+--------+
 | To\ | T\ | Control    | Shared   | Co\   | A\  | Service | Notes  |